On pressure impulse of a laser-induced underwater shock wave: Experimental setup and method

-Figure~\ref{fig:setup} shows the combined measurement system.
-An underwater shock wave is induced by a 532 nm, 6 ns laser pulse (Nd:YAG laser Nano S PIV, Litron Lasers) focused through an objective lens to a point inside a water-filled glass tank (100$\times$100$\times$450 mm).
-Experimental parameters are magnification of objective lens (5$\times$ [N.A.
-0.1], 10$\times$ [N.A.
-0.25], 20$\times$ [N.A.
-0.25], MPLN series, Olympus) and laser energy (2.6 mJ, 6.9 mJ, 12.3 mJ).
 The combined measurement system consists of two hydrophones (Muller Platte-Gauge, Muller) and two ultra-high-speed cameras.
 One of the hydrophones is placed 5 mm away from the focal point of the laser in the direction of the laser beam ($\theta$ = $0^\circ$ direction).
 The other hydrophone is at the same distance but in the direction perpendicular to the laser beam ($\theta$ = $90^\circ$ direction).
-One of the cameras is an ultra-high-speed camera (Imacon 200, DRS Hadland) with up to 200$\times$10$^6$ fps (5 ns time interval) and a 1200$\times$980 pixel array to record plasma formation.
+The impulse response time (rise time of an impulsive signal) of the hydrophones (the piezoelectric PVDF type hydrophone) utilized in this study is 35-45 ns.
+The hydrophones are connected to an oscilloscope (ViewGo II DS-5554A, Iwatsu) for recording hydrophones' signals.
+The sampling frequency of the oscilloscope is 2 GHz, temporal resolution of 0.5 ns.
+The oscilloscope digitalizes pressure value every 0.03 MPa.
+One of the cameras is an ultra-high-speed camera (Imacon 200, DRS Hadland) with up to 200$\times$10$^6$ fps (5 ns time interval) and a 1,200$\times$980 pixel array to record plasma formation and shock waves in the near field.
 The other camera is another ultra-high-speed video camera (Kirana, Specialized Imaging) with up to 5$\times$10$^6$ fps and a 924$\times$768 pixel array for imaging {shadowgraph} of shock-wave propagation.
 This camera is synchronized with a laser stroboscope that operates with a pulse width of 20 ns as a back illumination source {(SI-LUX 640, Specialized Imaging)}, the repetition rate of which is also up to 5$\times$10$^6$ Hz.
 A digital delay generator (Model 575, BNC) is used to trigger the laser, the hydrophones, the cameras, and the stroboscope.
 Each measurement was repeated more than three times under the same experimental conditions.